-During 2018, non-employee directors received an annual retainer, which was paid quarterly, and Board and Committee meeting fees.
-The cash compensation structure for our non-employee Board members for 2018 is set forth in the following table.
+During 2019, non-employee directors received an annual cash retainer, which was paid quarterly, and Board and committee meeting fees, which are pro-rated for non-employee directors serving on the Board and on committees, as the case may be, for less than a year.
+The cash compensation structure for our non-employee directors for 2019 is set forth in the following table.

-Annual Retainer for Board Members \$50,000
+Annual Retainer for Board Members \$60,000

 Additional Annual Fees:

 Lead Independent Director 25,000

+Vice Chairman 25,000

-Audit Committee Chairman 15,000
+Audit Committee Chairman 25,000

 Compensation Committee Chairman 15,000

 Nominating and Governance Committee Chairman 10,000

 Fee per Board and Committee Meeting attended in person 2,000

 Fee per Board and Committee Meeting attended telephonically 1,000

-In addition to the retainer and fees above, we also reimburse directors for travel and other reasonable out-of-pocket expenses incurred by them in attending Board and Committee meetings.
-Directors who are also employees or officers of Amkor, including Mr. James J. Kim, our Executive Chairman, Mr. John T. Kim, our Executive Vice Chairman, and Mr. Kelley, our President and Chief Executive Officer, do not receive retainers or meeting fees.
+In addition to the cash retainer and fees described above, we also reimburse directors for travel and other reasonable out-of-pocket expenses incurred by them in attending Board and committee meetings.
+Directors who are also employees or officers of Amkor, including Mr. James J. Kim, our Executive Chairman, and Mr. Kelley, our President and Chief Executive Officer, do not receive retainers or meeting fees.